 Applicable to the Strand 2 – Measure 2.2 "Networks of Towns"

 Strand 1 – "European Rememberance"

-Short description: these activities consisted of preparing the papers about how the Robert Schuman’s Declaration inspired and impacted the European thinking of 5 Europe Founding Fathers who patron the organizations involved in it.
-The other type of organization-preparing works of The Bronislaw Geremek Foundation involved creating the logotype of the project, organizing the consortium meetings, gathering the documents about the events and research papers and publishing them in the final report “Beyond Robert Schuman’s Europe – citizen’s ideas and historic perspective for a better Union”.
+Short description: These activities consisted of preparing the papers about how the Robert Schuman Declaration inspired and impacted the European thinking of 5 Europe Founding Fathers who patron the organizations involved in it.
+The other type of organization-preparing works of The Bronislaw Geremek Foundation involved organizing the consortium meetings, creating the logotype of the project, gathering the documents about the events and research papers, and publishing them in the final report “Beyond Robert Schuman’s Europe – citizen’s ideas and historic perspective for a better Union”.